expo/expo/docs/pages/versions/v37.0.0/index.md

 import TerminalBlock from '~/components/plugins/TerminalBlock';

 The Expo SDK provides access to device and system functionality such as contacts, camera, and GPS location.
-It is provided by the npm package [expo](https://www.npmjs.com/package/expo) &mdash; this is installed by default in every managed Expo project.

 You install modules from the Expo SDK using `expo-cli` with the `expo install` command:

 <TerminalBlock cmd={['expo install expo-camera expo-contacts expo-sensors']} />